odmaroliv/odmaroliv/README.md

 <!-- Custom Section -->
 ### Fun Facts

-- 🎨 I’m currently learning MudBlazor and experimenting with UI design.
 -  🌱 Dart, 💙 Flutter, C#, ASP.NET, 📦 PocketBase.
 - ⚡ Passionate about new technologies.
 - 👯 Looking to contribute with the organization and Opensource Dart/C# Apps/Libraries and Web